brandur/sorg/content/drafts/redis-streams.md

 ### At-least once design (#at-least-once)

-On systems powered by a unified log, resilience and correctness are the name of the game.
-Consumers should get every message that a producer sends, and to that end processes are built to guarantee ***at-least once*** delivery semantics.
-Messages are usually sent once, but in cases where there's uncertainty around whether the transmission occurred, a message will be send as many times as necessary to be sure.
+For systems powered by a unified log, resilience and correctness are the name of the game.
+Consumers shouldn't just get most messages that a producer sends, they should get _every_ message.
+To that end programs are built to guarantee ***at-least once*** delivery semantics.
+Messages are usually sent once, but in cases where there's uncertainty around whether the transmission occurred, a message will be sent as many times as necessary to be sure.

-At-least once delivery is opposed to ***best-effort delivery*** where messages will be received once under normal conditions, but may be dropped in extraordinary cases.
-It's also opposed by ***exactly-once delivery***; a classic panacea of distributed systems.
+At-least once delivery is opposed to ***best-effort delivery*** where messages will be received once under normal conditions, but may be dropped in degraded cases.
+It's also opposed by ***exactly-once delivery***; a panacea of distributed systems.
 Exactly-once delivery is a difficult guarantee to make, and even if possible, would add costly overhead to transmission.
-In practice, at-least once semantics are fine to handle as long as consumers are built with consideration for it from the beginning.
+In practice, at-least once semantics are robust and easy to work with as long as systems are built to consider them from the beginning.

 ### The API (#api)

 The API receives requests over HTTP for new rides from clients.
-When it does it creates a ride entry in the local database, and also emits a record into the unified log to show that it did.
+When it does it (1) creates a ride entry in the local database, and (2) emits a record into the unified log to show that it did.

 ``` ruby
 post "/rides" do